skulltech/json-csv-converter/README.md

 # json-csv-converter

-Command-line tool for converting JSON file to CSV file or vice-versa
+Command-line tool for converting JSON file to CSV file or vice-versa.
+You can give a local file path or an URL, whichever you prefer, as input to this program.

 ```
 usage: converter.py [-h] [-f] [-u] {csv,json} filepath